-How does Alginate Dressing Assist in Healing?
+How do Alginate Dressings Assist in Healing?

 When used to dress a wound which is exuding heavily, the calcium ions in the dressing interact with the sodium ions in the fluid of the wound.
 This reaction makes the fiber in the dressing to swell and partially dissolve into a gel.
 How much the alginate dressing swells depends on the chemical composition of the product and the botanical source

-Indicated Wounds for Alginate Dressing
+Indicated Wounds for Alginate Dressings

 Alginates can be used in a variety of wound situations.
 With sloughy wounds that also produce exudate, the alginate dressing provides a moist cover to prevent the wound from drying out and allowing the wound to heal more quickly.
 Common wound situations where alginate dressing can be applied are: